kiko-g/feup-aiad/README.md

         - Example: `C:\Programs\JavaFX11.0.2\lib\`
     - After that, on the top right of your main window, edit your configuration and add `--module-path <YOUR_PATH_TO_JAVA_FX> --add-modules javafx.controls,javafx.fxml` to the VM Options.
-Your main class should be `GameLauncher`
+Your main class should be `launcher.GameLauncher`
 - Now you're ready to run the project, by pressing the play button next to the configuration